Status: Historical Castle

 Between 1675 and 1690 the castle served as the administrative for the Zaubererjackl Witch Trials.
-These trials resulted in the execution of 139 people – the majority of which were male.
+These trials resulted in the execution of 139 people; the majority of which were male.
 39 of the victims were children and 53 were teenagers; all were poor and homeless.
-109 of were executed in only one year – 1681.
+109 of were executed in only one year; 1681.

-The trials – including various horrific methods of torture – sentencing and executions all took place in this castle.
+The trials – which included various horrific methods of torture – sentencing and executions all took place in this castle.
 As with other witch trials elsewhere The Church preferred slow, painful and public punishments before the mercy of death was given.
 Several people were burned and not all of them were dead when it happened.
 The children were treated the worst usually being branded on the chest and having their hands cut off before being executed.

-After the witch trails the castle went back to normal until 1790 when The Church stopped footing the bill for its upkeep.
+After the witch trails the castle went back to a peaceful existence until 1790 when The Church stopped footing the bill for its upkeep.
 The castle fell into disrepair with no one looking after it but it had one more part to play in dark history.
 Some time early in the 19th century a bunch of cattle and deer were found mutilated; the logical conclusion, of course, was that the people squatting in the castle were werewolves.